 - The refusal by your employer to properly address or accept a complaint of discrimination via a grievance or appeal that you have lodged may constitute a continuing act.
 It is important that your employer’s conduct during this process is carefully scrutinised.

-It is important to contrast where the discrimination is a one-off incident which has ongoing consequences (such as stress and anxiety or a falling out with your manager).
+It is important to contrast where the discrimination is a one-off incident which has ongoing consequences (such as a falling out with your manager).
 In this scenario, the time limit runs from the actual incident rather than during or at the end of the continuing consequences.